learn-co-curriculum/dsc-effect-sizes/README.md

-Now, take a look at the what these thresholds look like when laid over the Probability Density Functions of both samples' distributions.
+Now, take a look at what these thresholds look like when laid over the Probability Density Functions of both samples' distributions.

 ```python